JoDaros/next-put-message/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see PutMessage page
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see PutMessage page
+- Add/Edit files in data/metadata folder.
+Files in this folder will be available to load in the `Reset` button.

 ## Purpose